NotIndex

 • Think about replacing your shoes every 6 months or as needed to make sure they give you the best support.

-• Wear shoes and socks at all times to protect and support your foot.
+• Wear shoes and socks (cotton or wool socks without elastic at the top) all the time to protect and support your foot.

 Choosing footwear